Christian Faith Formation for All Ages

 St. Barnabas' offers Retreat Days during Advent and Lent, as well as a weekly supper-and-discussion series during the weeks of Lent.
 The annual congregational retreat to the Shrine Mont Retreat Center is another opportunity to grow in faith while building and strengthening friendships.

-Journey to Adulthood provides a complete youth ministry program of spiritual formation for 6th - 12th grades.
-It uses Bible study, prayer, rites of passage, outreach ministries and serious and playful activities to underscore its core messages:
+Journey to Adulthood provides a complete youth program of spiritual formation for 6th - 12th grades.
+It uses Bible study, prayer, rites of passage, outreach ministries, and serious and playful activities to underscore its core messages:

 Manhood and Womanhood are free gifts from God; and